AmandaJMendes/SimpleNet/README.md

 using the knowledge acquired in class in order to carry out loading, handling and checking a set of in-memory data structures.
-A social network can be defined as a social structure composed of people or organizations, connected by various types of relationships, that share common values ​​and goals.
+A social network can be defined as a social structure composed of people or organizations, connected by various types of relationships, that share common values and goals.
 You Minimum functional requirements of the application to be developed are:
 • People or organizations can create profiles on the network and are users of the application.
 • People can choose to keep certain profile information private.